String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: Introduction and summary

 In the present paper we build on our previous results \cite{Dei:2021yom} for the four-point functions of the worldsheet theory of strings on Euclidean $\mathrm{AdS}_3$ and explore their physical consequences.
 There are a few major goals that we achieve in this paper.
 After reviewing known results and setting up our conventions in Section~\ref{sec:review}, we start our analysis in earnest in Section~\ref{sec:singularity structure}, where we fully analyse the singularities of worldsheet four-point functions.
 Let us explain the main result of the section succinctly without introducing too much of the later notation.
-Consider the correlation function \be \left \langle V_{j_1,h_1,\bar{h}_1}^{w_1}(x_1;z_1)V_{j_2,h_2,\bar{h}_2}^{w_2}(x_2;z_2)V_{j_3,h_3,\bar{h}_3}^{w_3}(x_3;z_3)V_{j_4,h_4,\bar{h}_4}^{w_4}(x_4;z_4)\right \rangle \ee of four spectrally flowed affine primary vertex operators.
+Consider the correlation function

+of four spectrally flowed affine primary vertex operators.
 Each vertex operator is inserted at a specific worldsheet position $z_i$ and a specific target space position $x_i$.
 Moreover, it has an $\mathrm{SL}(2,\mathbb{R})$-spin $j_i$ and a spectral flow $w_i \in \mathbb{Z}_{\ge 0}$.
 Finally, it carries a spacetime conformal weight $(h_i,\bar{h}_i)$ that plays the role of the magnetic quantum number of the representation.
 It is then very interesting to study singularities of this correlator in the space of $x_i$'s and $z_i$'s.
 As in any CFT, the correlator develops a singularity whenever two vertex operators collide and in the present case this happens both in the $x_i$'s and the $z_i$'s.
 More interestingly though the correlator has a large number of additional singularities in the coordinate space of $x_i$'s and $z_i$'s.
 In a string theory language, they are associated to the existence of what might be called worldsheet instantons \cite{Maldacena:2001km}.
-In a nutshell, for specific choices of the cross ratios in $x$- and $z$-space, the worldsheet can expand to the boundary of $\mathrm{AdS}_3$ at finite cost of energy.
+In a nutshell, for specific choices of the cross-ratios in $x$- and $z$-space, the worldsheet can expand to the boundary of $\mathrm{AdS}_3$ at finite cost of energy.
 This opens up a non-compact radial direction in the path integral of the worldsheet theory (that integrates in particular over the radial direction of the worldsheet) which leads to the divergence.